kusbr/k8s-lab/docs/readme.md

           http://<external-ip>:8090/ping/1

-        - Note: Due to security hardening MS tenant AKS resources will need more configuration to access the service publicly.
+        - Note: Due to security policies in few Azure tenants, AKS resources will need more configuration to access the service publicly.
 If you are unable to access the external-ip then do port-forwarding as described for local Kubernetes

     - Local Kubernetes (DockerDesktop)